cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 ### Location on disk

-A `.cue` file can import a package by specifying its import path with the import statement.
+A `.cue` file can import a package by specifying its import path with an import declaration.
 For instance,

     import (
         "list"